paulfioravanti/three_little_pigs/README.md

 ## Presentation :performing_arts:

-This project was presented at:
+This project was originally presented at:

 - [Rails Camp 20][rails-camp-20] on 10 Dec 2016
 - [Ruby on Rails Oceania Sydney meetup][roro] (RORO) on 13 Dec 2016.